gatling/gatling/src/docs/content/tutorials/advanced/index.md

 1. `tryMax` tries a given block up to n times.
    Here we try a maximum of two times.
-2. If all tries failed, the user exits the whole scenario due to `exitHereIfFailed`.
+2. If all tries fail, the user exits the whole scenario due to `exitHereIfFailed`.

 {{< alert tip >}}
-For more details regarding conditional blocks, please check out [Conditional Statements reference page]({{< ref "../../reference/current/core/scenario#conditional-statements" >}}).
+For more details regarding conditional blocks, please check out the [Conditional Statements reference page]({{< ref "../../reference/current/core/scenario#conditional-statements" >}}).
 {{< /alert >}}

 That's all Folks!